gaurav-manchandaa/manage-clone-website-/README.md

 # manage-clone-website-
-Landing page for a fictional service 'Manage ' Featuring testimonials and responsive design .Build using [Tailwind ,Html , React].
+Landing page for a fictional service ‘Manage’, featuring testimonials and a responsive design.
+Built using Tailwind CSS, HTML, and React.